-We acquired several businesses during the three-year period ended December 26, 2009.
+We acquired several businesses during the three-year period ended December 25, 2010.
 The results of operations of the acquired businesses are included in the accompanying consolidated financial statements from the date of acquisition.
+Significant acquisitions include the following:

 In August 2009, we acquired Systems Pathology Company, LLC (SPC) a pathology based software development company focused on developing state-of-the-art analytical imaging technologies to automate the labor intensive tissue evaluations process which is a significant component of standard preclinical studies for \$24,522 in cash and up to \$14,000 (undiscounted) potential contingent consideration.
+SPC is a development stage company.
+SPC's only activity consists of developing its computer assisted pathology system (CAPSTM) software product and has no sales.
+The software is currently under development and will soon undergo beta testing.
+SPC did not have any developed technology at the time of the acquisition given the current incomplete nature of the product.
+SPC anticipates that certain important updates may be made to the product during the beta testing as the CAPSTM software will be tested by pathologists, who will provide additional input and insight regarding certain functionalities.
+Such as, the current version of the product (CAPS 1.0) as well as the incremental tissue and species details that will be included in version 2.0 will be considered as In-process research and development.
 The contingent consideration consists of payments based on certain agreed upon revenue and technical milestones.
 The fair value of the contingent consideration at the date of acquisition was \$9,100 which was estimated using the income approach based on significant inputs that are not observable in the market.
 Key assumptions included a discount rate of 18% and a probability adjustment as we believe the probability of each milestone payment being made ranges from 60% to 85%.
-No payments of contingent consideration have been made as of December 26, 2009.
-The amount recognized for contingent consideration was \$9,300 at December 26, 2009 and the assumptions used to develop the estimate had not changed.
-SPC is included in our PCS segment.